Young Buffy Sainte-Marie In The '60s: A Native American Folk Prodigy

-The Folk Music Revival, that had started a few decades ago, reached its peak in the 1960s, thanks in part to singers like Buffy Sainte-Marie.
-Embracing her Native American heritage, Sainte-Marie penned songs that spoke of the issues and concerns of the Native Americans, as well as problems facing the environment and conservation.
+The folk music revival reached its peak in the 1960s, thanks in part to singers like Buffy Sainte-Marie.
+Embracing her indigenous Cree heritage, Sainte-Marie penned songs that spoke of the issues and concerns of the Native Americans, as well as problems facing the environment and conservation.
 Sainte-Marie was an activist in the groovy era and remains so today, using her music to inspire and educate.

 During the sixties, folk music often included elements of social and political unrest, making the genre popular in the counterculture movement.
 At first, folk artists kept their public performances small and intimate, preferring to play at coffee houses, sing-alongs, hootenannies and in open-air concerts in the park.
 But as more and more fans were drawn to the messages in the folk songs and their audiences grew, folk artists moved to large concert halls, music festivals and college campuses.

 In 1941, Buffy Sainte-Marie was in Saskatchewan, Canada, on a First Nation Reserve.
 A member of the Piapot Plains Cree, she was adopted by Albert and Winifred Sainte-Marie, a Native American couple.
 Sainte-Marie was raised with an understanding and appreciation for different cultures.
 In fact, when she graduated from the University of Massachusetts Amherst, it was with degrees in both teaching and Oriental philosophy.
 In 1964, Sainte-Marie visited the Piapot Cree Reserve where she was born.
 She attended a powwow there and learned more about her heritage.
 Always a lover of music, Sainte-Marie began to use her talents to express her concerns about the value of the Native American cultures.